casperiv0/snaily-cad/README.md

 - [x] no bolos > no bolos
 - [ ] edit officers rank supervisor and such
 - [x] support
+- [ ] add CAD, put register account for cad to

 ## Public Branch